August 26, 2022

 Jacky Aymon, Procession de totems sculptés / Procession of carved totems

-photos from Facebook
+photos from Artension on Facebook

 Created by Jacky Aymon, a retired carpenter-cabinetmaker, the above collection of wooden sculptures, is located in Valencisse, a community of some 2300 inhabitants, about 10 km east of the city of Blois along the river Loire in France.